UW-Macrostrat/CriticalMAAS/milestone-reports/milestone-3/milestone-3-report.md

 Integration with TA1 teams started in mid-January, and by the hackathon, all TA1 teams have shifted to using this file format to deliver candidate maps to Macrostrat.

+## Map ingestion pipeline

+We have made significant progress on the ingestion pipeline for TA1 data.
+Through the [TA1 Geopackage][ta1-geopackage] library, we have established a common endpoint for TA1 data to be ingested into Macrostrat.

+- scaled our system to stage ~100 new NGMDB vector geologic maps
+- fully ingested several TA1 maps as a proof of concept
+- Using a service-oriented approach to provide harmonized geologic map data to TA3
+- Validated transformation of existing maps for rapid HITL editing in an iPad-based interface

 https://github.com/brianaydemir/macrostrat-map-ingestion: This is a proof-of-concept pipeline (collection of scripts) for importing vector maps into